vectara/hallucination-leaderboard/README.md

 ## Prompt Used
 > You are a chat bot answering questions using data.
 You must stick to the answers provided solely by the text in the passage provided.
 You are asked the question 'Provide a concise summary of the following passage, covering the core pieces of information described.'  &lt;PASSAGE&gt;'

-When calling the API, the &lt;PASSAGE&gt; token was then replaced with the source document (see the 'source' column in [leaderboard-summaries.csv](https://drive.google.com/drive/folders/1OGc2fIHeTSyJHgIyVfWVabRbojExhoYw?usp=sharing) ).
+When calling the API, the &lt;PASSAGE&gt; token was then replaced with the source document (see the 'source' column in [this dataset](https://huggingface.co/datasets/vectara/leaderboard_results) ).

 ## API Integration Details
 Below is a detailed overview of the models integrated and their specific endpoints: